Penshurst (NSW)

 Penshurst is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Penshurst has one of the most culturally diverse populations in the country, with 50.1% born overseas and 55.0% speaking a language other than English at home.
-Christianity is the predominant religion, making up 48.5%.
-Hinduism is notably overrepresented at 10.5%, higher than Greater Sydney's average of 5.2%.
+Christianity is the predominant religion, comprising 48.5%.
+Hinduism is notably overrepresented, making up 10.5%, compared to the Greater Sydney average of 5.2%.

 Frequently Asked Questions - Diversity